sansin5982/Statistics-with-R/Chapter-5-Graphs.md

 A line chart displays the relationship between two continuous variables over time or any other ordered variable.
 It shows the trend, patterns, and changes in the data over a specific period.
-Line charts are commonly used in time series analysis and tracking variables over time.
+Line charts are commonly used in time series analysis and tracking variables over time. \## Pie Chart A pie chart represents the composition of a whole in terms of its parts.
+It is a circular graph where each slice (or sector) represents a category, and the angle of the slice corresponds to the proportion of that category.
+Pie charts are useful for displaying proportions and relative contributions of different categories.